 - Physical deformity

 - Age – The risk of hammertoe increases with age

 - Sex – Women are more likely to have hammertoe compared to men

 - Toe Length – You are more likely to develop hammertoe if your second toe is longer than your big toe

 - Certain Diseases – Arthritis and diabetes may make you more likely to develop hammertoe

 If you have hammertoe, you should change into a more comfortable shoe that provides enough room for your toes.
 Exercises such as picking up marbles may strengthen and stretch your toe muscles.
 Nevertheless, it is important to seek assistance from a podiatrist in order to determine the severity of your hammertoe and see which treatment option will work best for you.

-If you have any questions please feel free to contact our office located in Marrero, LA .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our office located in Marrero, LA .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.